 Becoming climate positive was a big and exciting process for us as an ethical company.
 To achieve this certification, we traced our carbon footprint from our leather suppliers to our day to day waste in the office.
 We looked into the emissions of using bi-product leather – which is extraordinarily lower than using animals that have been raised for their leather.
 From there we tracked our energy usage at our workshop in Bali, our freight from Bali and to customers, and more.
 Overall, we realised how much we had grown, so it’s refreshing to ensure we were putting more positive influence back out into the world than we take.
 To do this, we became climate positive – which means we offset 120% of our carbon emissions.
 By working with EKOS, we buy carbon credits that offset our emissions, then EKOS plants trees all around New Zealand to restore the environment.
 If you have any more questions about this process, please contact firstname.lastname@example.org and ask for Emily.

 What do you do to eliminate waste?

 In order to eliminate waste in our production process, we use as much of the leather as we can, using unique cuts to ensure there is as little waste produced as possible.
-Whatever leather isn’t used, our workshop manager collates to be used for things like luggage tags or the wristlets or zipper ends on our smaller products.
+Whatever leather isn’t used, our workshop manager collates to be used for things like our leather keyrings and tassels, or the wristlets or zipper ends on our smaller products.
 We are using Better Packaging compostable mail bags that you can pop in your garden compost (please make sure to take off the tape and mailing label first.)
 We are looking into compostable tape (more to come soon!)
 Ultimately, we are doing the best that we can at the moment with what’s on the market, and as this market evolves, we will too!

 What is our packaging?
 What do you have to do to compost it?